OSMLatam/OSM-Notes-Ingestion/README.md

     the pause could be removed or reduced
 * 1 minute: Download the Planet notes file.
 * 4 minutes: Processing XML notes file, but this requires 6GB RAM for Saxon.
+* 12 minutes: Inserting notes into the database.
-* 8 hours: Locating notes in the appropriate country.
+* 7 hours: Locating notes in the appropriate country.
   * This DB process is in parallel with multiple threads.
     The parallelism could be configured, for example to a given number of cores.
     Also, it could be set to the current number of cores, by specifying the